Coconut Oil Hair Mask for Hair Damage Repair

-Coconut oil helps to lay down the cuticle for smoother hair and reduce tangles, frizz, and increase shine.
+Coconut oil hair masks help to lay down the cuticle for smoother hair and reduce tangles, frizz, and increase shine.

 Can you use coconut oil for a flaky scalp?

 Many people love the deep conditioning properties of coconut oil.
-Coconut oil penetrates deep into the hair shaft because it is a principal fatty acid with a straight chain and weighs less than sunflower or mineral oil.
+A coconut oil hair mask penetrates deep into the hair shaft because it is a principal fatty acid with a straight chain and weighs less than sunflower or mineral oil.
 Basically, it goes farther, but offers the same benefits as the sunflower and mineral oils.
 This is why it works so well as a conditioning agent!

 Sun and swim protectant